HELLO POTENTIAL PERFORMERS!

 Each show is offered at least a 3 hour tech rehearsal slot.
-These take place from 3 days before the first preview – please bear in mind that every other show in your venue will also need a rehearsal and your venue technician will also need to sleep at some point so do try to be available for a tech rehearsal from the 1st of August if possible.
+These take place from 3 days before the first preview – please bear in mind that every other show in your venue will also need a rehearsal and your venue technician will also need to sleep at some point so do try to be available for a tech rehearsal from the 3 days prior to your show opening if possible.
 Also, if your show is starting mid-way through the run, we’ll try our best to accommodate tech rehearsals but this will need to take place around other shows in the venue.

 How long of a turnaround time will I have between my show and the next?

 This varies depending on venues.
-The standard in most venues except the Debating Hall, the Auditorium and Big Yin is 15 minutes shared get in/get out time with the shows around you (in the others it’s 30 minutes).
+The standard in most venues is 15 minutes shared get in/get out time with the shows around you (in larger venues 200 seats + it’s 30 minutes).